object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

 will that comprise?

 :meth:`__init__`
-    The constuctor will take a :class:`tuple` of operands, since every expression has operands (even if terminals have zero operands).
+    The constructor will take a :class:`tuple` of operands, since every expression has operands (even if terminals have zero operands).

 :meth:`~object.__add__`, :meth:`~object.__sub__`, :meth:`~object.__mul__`, :meth:`~object.__truediv__`, :meth:`~object.__pow__`